 - Check height restrictions on rides prior to arriving at the park.
 Kids will be measured and given a colour-coded wristband based on their height which determines which rides they are allowed to go on.
 I have been on school trips where kids have burst into tears and their day was ruined because they had been anticipating experiencing rides that they weren’t tall enough for.
 Best to manage expectations ahead of time.

-Thank you to Canada’s Wonderland for providing media passes for Emma and I to visit the park.
+Thank you to Canada’s Wonderland for providing media passes for us to visit the park.

 Pin this for later